Water must be priced in full to reflect its true scarcity, says Masagos

 COSTS HAVE RISEN FOR THREE REASONS

-Costs have gradually gone up, Mr Masgos pointed out, adding that at some point, a price revision becomes essential.
+Costs have gradually gone up, Mr Masagos pointed out, adding that at some point, a price revision becomes essential.

 In 2005, the first-year price for water from Singapore's first desalination plant was S$0.78 per cubic metre.
 Now, the first-year price at the newest plant at Marina East was S$1.08 per cubic metre, which is a 40 per cent increase, explained Mr Masagos.